cdomet-d/irc/bot/libs/curl/docs/INSTALL.md

 # Android

-When building curl for Android you can you CMake or curl's `configure` script.
+When building curl for Android it is recommended to use a Linux/macOS environment since using curl's `configure` script is the easiest way to build curl for Android.
 Before you can build curl for Android, you need to install the Android NDK first.
 This can be done using the SDK Manager that is part of Android Studio.
-Once you have installed the Android NDK, you need to figure out where it has been installed and then set up some environment variables before launching the build.

-Examples to compile for `aarch64` and API level 29:
+Once you have installed the Android NDK, you need to figure out where it has been installed and then set up some environment variables before launching `configure`.
+On macOS, those variables could look like this to compile for `aarch64` and API level 29:

-with CMake, where `ANDROID_NDK_HOME` points into your NDK:

-    cmake . \
-      -DANDROID_ABI=arm64-v8a \
-      -DANDROID_PLATFORM=android-29 \
-      -DCMAKE_TOOLCHAIN_FILE="$ANDROID_NDK_HOME/build/cmake/android.toolchain.cmake" \
-      -DCURL_ENABLE_SSL=OFF \
-      -DCURL_USE_LIBPSL=OFF

-with `configure`, on macOS:

 ```bash
 export ANDROID_NDK_HOME=~/Library/Android/sdk/ndk/25.1.8937393 # Point into your NDK.